westandskif/rate-mirrors/README.md

 ![Tag Badge](https://img.shields.io/github/tag/westandskif/rate-arch-mirrors.svg)

-This is a tool to filter out out-of-date Arch Linux mirrors and rate them (and also a rust-learning project):
+This is a tool, which fetches mirrors, skips outdated/syncing Arch Linux mirrors, then uses info about submarine cables and internet exchanges to jump between countries and find fast mirrors.
+And it's fast enough to run it before each update:

 ```
 rate-arch-mirrors --max-delay=43200